See and Do in Houston

 An 'out-of-this-world' journey into the past, present and future of the US space programme.
 Exhibits, attractions, special presentations and hands-on activities allow visitors to gain some insight into NASA’s missions and what happens behind the scenes.

 A six-acre aquatic wonderland, the Downtown Aquarium features over 200 different species of aquatic life from around the world, and a number of unique and well-maintained environments.
-It also has gators, red-bellied piranhas, sharks, stingrays and more.
+It also has alligators, red-bellied piranhas, sharks, stingrays and more.
 There’s a full-service restaurant on site.

 This 12-acre park in the centre of downtown Houston is a public space with oodles of potential.
 There’s a one-acre lake, a children’s playground, a public library, an amphitheatre, dog runs and art exhibits.
 Not to mention, there’s little better than relaxing on the open lawn or strolling along the paths and trails.
 Stop at The Grove, the park’s rooftop restaurant, for a cocktail while the sun sets.